onnx/turnkeyml/docs/lemonade/README.md

 You can also set the `--device` argument in `oga-load` and `huggingface-load` to load your LLM on a different device.

-Run `lemonade huggingface-load -h` and `lemonade llm-prompt -h` to learn more about those tools.
+Run `lemonade huggingface-load -h` and `lemonade llm-prompt -h` to learn more about these tools.

 ## Accuracy

-To measure the accuracy of an LLM using MMLU, try this:
+To measure the accuracy of an LLM using MMLU (Measuring Massive Multitask Language Understanding), try the following:

 OGA iGPU:
 ```bash